Regenerative Medicine and Surgery 1-Week Course

 - Patient interactions

-Regenerative Medicine and Surgery is available for two credits and offered twice yearly — winter term (Scottsdale, Arizona, campus only) and spring term (Rochester, Minnesota, campus only).
+Regenerative Medicine and Surgery is available for two credits and is usually offered twice yearly, in the winter term (Scottsdale, Arizona, campus only) and spring term (Rochester, Minnesota, campus only).
+The 2022 course dates are:

 Content covered throughout the course includes clinical applications of regenerative medicine in: